 The problem is that my desire to eat large meals still hasn’t changed.

-Keep in mind that this has nothing to do with weight or calories and everything to do with hunger
+Keep in mind that this has nothing to do with weight or calories and everything to do with enjoying my food.

 So what’s all this fasting stuff you’re talking about?